karlseguin/mqttz/readme.md

 ## Examples
 These example connect to [test.mosquitto.org](https://test.mosquitto.org/), so please be respectful.

 The `example` folder contains examples of using both clients.
 The low-level client is implemented using Zig's standard library.
-This implementation is very basic and not as feature rich as `mqtt.posix.Client` (i.e. no timeouts) .
+This implementation is very basic and not as feature rich as `mqtt.posix.Client5` (i.e. no timeouts) .
 It is only included to show how to integrate the low-level client within your own platform.

 To run the low-level clients:
 Start the subscriber via: `zig build example_low_level_subscriber`.